How to Use User-Generated Content (UGC) for SEO

 • Tint: This platform uses social listening to help you discover relevant UGC.
 Its user-friendly interface makes it easy to curate and display this content across your marketing channels.

-Features to Look for in UGC Tools
+What to Look for in a UGC Management Tool

 When evaluating UGC platforms, consider these key features: